How Much Does a New York Wedding Planner Cost?

 Here’s a general range for professional planning services in the New York area:

-At Margo Events, most clients invest between $2,800 and $9,500, depending on event scope and planning needs.
+At Margo Events, most clients invest between $2,800 and $12,000, depending on the scope and planning needs of their event.

 What’s Included in the Cost?